Eisenhower Matrix for Startups

 DO FIRST

-• Fix a critical bug affecting all users
+• Fix critical bug affecting paying customers

-• Prepare for an urgent investor pitch meeting
+• Prepare for investor pitch meeting tomorrow

-• Respond to a major security vulnerability
+• Respond to major security vulnerability

 PLAN THIS WEEK

-• Conduct user interviews to validate product roadmap
+• Conduct user interviews to validate roadmap

-• Develop and test core product features
+• Develop and ship core product features

-• Build relationships with potential investors and advisors
+• Build relationships with potential investors

 DELEGATE